bpushan/Data_Science/README.md

 tmnist dataset is a collection of 26 characters of the English language in different fonts.
 So, we have A -> Z in differet fonts.

+mushroom dataset

-## Machine Learning Algorithms explored
+## Machine Learning Algorithms explored using tmnist
 In Exploring Machine Learning 1, we experiment with the following,
 #### Principal component analysis
 #### Fishers- Linear Discriminant Analysis